 The program can be completed in two years if students take one course per semester for five consecutive semesters.
 Classes are taken with current doctoral students in the Nursing Education Ed.D. program, assuring a high-quality program.

 • Kathleen O'Connell Isabel Maitland Stewart Professor of Nursing Education

-- Jane K Dickinson Lecturer - Tresa Kaur Lecturer
+- Jane K Dickinson Senior Lecturer - o Tresa Kaur Lecturer